Hero Image

 What's New from the UC Blogs

-• A bee fly, family Bombyliidae, foraging on sedum in a UC Davis garden.
+• A female sweat bee, Agapostemon subtilior, on a purple coneflower.
 (Photo by Kathy Keatley Garvey)

 Sign Up for our Newsletter